Hello! Are you planning a trip to Japan? Feeling overwhelmed?

 AND… all our lodgings had separate shower/bath rooms where the tub was deep and the whole room was the shower.
 Americans could learn a lot from Japanese bathrooms.
 We are missing out.

 Public bathrooms are generally easy to find in Japan.
 They are all marked the same way.
-In the cities we visited, “Western” toilets with all the buttons are the norm, but we saw a few squat toilet stalls as well.
+In the cities we visited, “Western” toilets with all the buttons are the norm, but we also saw a few squat toilet stalls.

 Weather

 We visited Japan in early June.
 The rainy season starts in May, so we packed umbrellas and rain jackets.
-Most days were just cloudy, but we used our rain gear a few times.
+Most days were only cloudy, but we used our rain gear here and there.
 It was humid and warm every day.
 Many Japanese women use umbrellas in sunny weather.

-Spring is cherry blossom season and fall has colorful leaves.
+Spring is the cherry blossom season, and fall has colorful leaves.
 Both those seasons are less rainy and humid than summer.
 So, visit in spring or fall if you have the option.

 Safety